shaisachs/origin-of-sadness/invention-of-sadness.md

 They had finished rolling out the dough and Sophie still had not mentioned the ending to her story.
 Henry had done his best to be patient, letting her think about it while they mashed up the berries, and waited for them to boil, and added sugar and syrup so that it would thicken.

-With the table still covered in flour, he finally relented to his curiosity.
+With the table still covered in flour, he finally gave in to his curiosity.
 "And so, Poppet?
 What happened when Stephie finally found the sorceress?
 Did she get her magic potion?"

 "Oh, no, Papa," Sophie responded, chewing her lip as she carefully pushed the rolling pin over the dough one more time.
 "The sorceress didn't have a potion for Stephie.
 In fact she didn't have any potions at all!"